needle-mirror/com.unity.entities/Documentation~/ecs_job_withcode.md

 * Captured variables must be declared as  [NativeArray] -- or other [native container] -- or a [blittable] type.
 * To return data,  you must write the return value to a captured [native array], even if the data is a single value.
 (Note that you can write to any captured variable when executing with `Run()`.)

 [Job.WithCode] provides a set of functions to apply read-only and safety attributes to your captured [native container] variables.
-For example, you can use `WithReadOnly` to designate that you don't update the container and `WithDeallocateOnJobCompletion` to automatically dispose a container after the job finshes. ([Entities.ForEach] provides the same functions.)
+For example, you can use `WithReadOnly` to designate that you don't update the container and `WithDisposeOnCompletion` to automatically dispose a container after the job finshes. ([Entities.ForEach] provides the same functions.)

 See [Job.WithCode] for more information about these modifiers and attributes.